cyberbotics/webots/docs/guide/hinge-2-joint-with-backlash.md

 If set to zero, the limiter in this direction is removed and therefore the corresponding fields `gearMass2` and `outputSensor2` are ignored.
 If both `backlash` and `backlash2` are set to zero, `startPoint` is also ignored and the [PROTO](../reference/proto.md) reverts to a classic [Hinge2Joint](../reference/hinge2joint.md).

-- `gearMass`: this field specifies the mass of the transmission.
-If both `backlash` and `backlash2` are defined, then this mass is split among both axes, otherwise it's entirely assigned to the axis with non-zero backlash.
+- `gearMass`: this field specifies the mass associated to `axis` of the transmission.

+- `gearMass2`: this field specifies the mass associated to `axis2` of the transmission.

 - `device`: this field optionally specifies a [RotationalMotor](../reference/rotationalmotor.md), an angular [PositionSensor](../reference/positionsensor.md) and/or a [Brake](../reference/brake.md) device.
 If no motor is specified, the joint is a passive joint.